benfrick/docs-portfolio/README.md

 ## Using

-Visit the Nike Developer Portal for the full documentation set at https://developer.niketech.com/nde-docs.
+Visit the Nike Developer Portal for the full documentation set at https://developer.niketech.com/commerce-docs.

 ## Contributing

-To report a documentation issue or to make a documentation request, contact the Docs Team at Slack Channel #nde-doc or email Lst-nde.docs@nike.com.
+To report a documentation issue or to make a documentation request, contact the Docs Team at Slack Channel #tech-docs or email Lst-nde.docs@nike.com.

 ## Running the Jekyll content server